oliviaaheng/robochaser/README.md

 The code for this project is separated into 2 locations and 4 parts total.

-In this github repository.. there is YoloV3 Mimic and YoloV8 Custom, and in google collaboratory, there is YoloV8 Custom Dataset.ipynb, and Classifier.ipynb.
+In this github repository.. there is YoloV3 Mimic and YoloV8 Custom, and in google collaboratory, there is YoloV8 Custom Dataset.ipynb, and Robochaser.ipynb.
 The links to the notebooks are...

 YoloV8 Custom Dataset.ipynb:

 https://colab.research.google.com/drive/1BWBPR-3JByzCpfTfLLK-QWccXgno4xnJ?usp=sharing

-Classifier.ipynb:
+Robochaser.ipynb:

 https://colab.research.google.com/drive/1kXrwOf2AtftOlT595oGaUWyG50dLOMRg?usp=sharing